canonical/checkbox/checkbox-ng/docs/manpages/plainbox.rst

     * ``/usr/share/plainbox-providers-1``
     * ``$XDG_DATA_HOME/plainbox-providers-1``

+``PLAINBOX_SESSION_REPOSITORY``
+    Alters the default location of the session storage repository.
+In practical terms this is where all the test sessions are stored in the filesystem.
+By default the effective value is ``$XDG_CACHE_HOME/plainbox/sessions``.

 ``PLAINBOX_LOCALE_DIR``
     Alters the lookup directory for translation catalogs.
 When unset uses system-wide locations.
 Developers working with a local copy should set it